joelberkeley/spidr/INSTALL.md

 # Installation

+**Note:** these installation instructions may have changed since the latest release.
+Navigate to the latest git tag for accurate instructions.

+## Install the spidr frontend

 1. Clone or download the spidr source code at tag v0.0.4 with, for example,
    ```bash
    git clone --depth 1 --branch v0.0.4 https://github.com/joelberkeley/spidr.git